Attilioo/curve-test/README.md

 6. **Run the Project**: In the terminal, navigate to the project directory and run `node index.js` to start the application.

-Alternatively you can run the tests by typing `npm run test`
+Alternatively, you can run the tests by typing `npm run test`

+### Typescript

+This project uses Typescript and the Typescript compiler.
+You can use npm to install TypeScript globally, this means that you can use the `tsc` command anywhere in your terminal.

+To do this, run npm install -g typescript

 ## Acknowledgements